ibm-cloud-docs/dr-automation-powervs/troubleshooting.md

 ### Why it's happening
 {: #trou-sh-deploy}

-During the deployment process, if any of the values are incorrect, the deployment still completes successfully, but MFA cannot be enabled and an error event is generated indicating why MFA setup failed
+During the deployment process, if any of the values are incorrect, the deployment still completes successfully, but MFA cannot be enabled and an error event is generated indicating why MFA setup failed.

 ### How to fix it
 {: #trou-sh-fix}

 You can verify the MFA tenant, client id and secret details by logging into the orchestrator with root credentials.

-1. Open the file `"userMfaConfig.json"`, verify if all the details of your MFA and confirm if anything need to be modified.
+1. Open the file `"userMfaConfig.json"`, verify the details of your MFA and confirm if anything need to be modified.
-2. By looking into the events, identify whether the registration is failed.
+2. Verify the events and identify if the registration failed.
-3. In case of registration failure, either you can manually register into the [**IBM Security Verify**](https://www.ibm.com/account/reg/us-en/signup?formid=urx-30041&_ga=2.41335909.671467744.1669106438-1806696627.1657020197) or disable the MFA.
+3. If registration failure, you can manually register into the [**IBM Security Verify**](https://www.ibm.com/account/reg/us-en/signup?formid=urx-30041&_ga=2.41335909.671467744.1669106438-1806696627.1657020197) or disable the MFA.

 4. To disable the MFA, edit the `"mfa_enabled": true` Field and change it to `"mfa_enabled": false`in the following example: